-- Do you know who the Sexual Assault Response Coordinator is?
-The Victim Advocate? - Describe the resources that are available on base/post and off. - Do you think reporting an incident of sexual assault and/or harassment would make a difference at your Academy? - Do you trust the system, the program in place today? - What can be done to make victims of sexual assault and/or harassment more willing to report it? - Is justice being done when an incident is reported?
+- Describe the resources that are available on base/post and off. - Do you think reporting an incident of sexual assault and/or harassment would make a difference at your Academy? - Do you trust the system, the program in place today? - What can be done to make victims of sexual assault and/or harassment more willing to report it? - Is justice being done when an incident is reported?
 Why or why not? - Are offenders held appropriately accountable? (ask for examples) - Are victims treated fairly? (ask for examples) - 8.
-Reasons for Not Reporting When we ask students who have experienced sexual assault and/or harassment, but who did not report it, why they did not report it, some of the frequent answers are that they did not want to be labeled a troublemaker; Time for Question: 10 minutes - Why are situations of sexual assault and/or harassment not reported? - What actions would a cadet/midshipman be likely to take if he or she encountered unwanted gender related behavior (such as sexual assault and/or harassment)? - Reasons for taking no action? - Outside of peer-group/family, who else would a cadet/midshipman talk to? - What outcomes would the cadet/midshipman expect? - Who would the cadet/midshipman be least likely to discuss this with? - o Who would the cadet/midshipman be most likely to discuss this with? - Are there any other reasons for taking no action?
+Reasons for Not Reporting When we ask students who have experienced sexual assault and/or harassment, but who did not report it, why they did not report it, some of the frequent answers are that they did not want to be labeled a troublemaker; thought they would be blamed, or they thought no one would believe them. - Why are situations of sexual assault and/or harassment not reported? - What actions would a cadet/midshipman be likely to take if he or she encountered unwanted gender related behavior (such as sexual assault and/or harassment)? - Reasons for taking no action? - Outside of peer-group/family, who else would a cadet/midshipman talk to? - What outcomes would the cadet/midshipman expect? - Who would the cadet/midshipman be least likely to discuss this with? - Who would the cadet/midshipman be most likely to discuss this with? - Are there any other reasons for taking no action?

-- What types of unwanted gender related behavior (such as sexual harassment, unwanted sexual contact, sexual assault) would a cadet/midshipman encounter before he or she would be likely to take action to confront the offender, report the incident, etc.? - How do the effects of tolerance that we discussed earlier affect reporting an incident of sexual assault or sexual harassment? - A percentage of students told us in the survey that they thought they could handle it themselves. - How did they handle it?
+- What types of unwanted gender related behavior (such as sexual harassment, unwanted sexual contact, sexual assault) would a cadet/midshipman encounter before he or she would be likely to take action to confront the offender, report the incident, etc.? - How do the effects of tolerance that we discussed earlier affect reporting an incident of sexual assault or sexual harassment? - A percentage of students told us in the survey that they thought they could handle it themselves. - o How did they handle it?